-At Harbinger we have increasing numbers of children with Special Educational Needs (SEN) and Disabilities.
+At Harbinger, we have increasing numbers of children with Special Educational Needs (SEN) and Disabilities.
 To address these challenges, we have enhanced pastoral support for these children in place, with teams around each child maintaining regular and effective communication about their needs and ongoing progress.

-Children with SEN and disabilities will have access to a variety of forms of in school mentoring and support which include:
+Children with SEN and disabilities will have access to a variety of forms of inschool mentoring and support which include:

-- In class teaching assistant support;

-- 1:1 teaching assistant support;
+- In-class teaching assistant support;

-- Support from our Learning Mentor;
+- Support from the Learning Mentor;

+- Support from Nurture Mentors

-- Support from our SENDCO
+- Support from SENDCO